-Other observers, however, have highlighted Edelman's close association with neoconservative groups and campaigns.
-For example, Jim Lobe of the Inter Press Service reported that when Edelman was tapped to serve as the successor to embattled undersecretary of defense Douglas Feith in 2005, it was due largely to support from the likes of Cheney and Richard Perle.
-"Edelman … is a career foreign service officer with neoconservative views, albeit not as radical as those of his ultra-Likudist predecessor [Feith].
-Although he has worked for Democratic appointees, most recently former Deputy Secretary of State Strobe Talbott, Edelman's ties to Cheney are of long standing," wrote Lobe, who added that Edelman's Pentagon office had coordinated "closely with Devon Gaffney Cross' London-basedPolicy Forum on International Security Affairs, a neoconservative outfit that quietly conducts public diplomacy for the Pentagon's policy shop and various like-minded Washington-based think tanks."
+Although Edelman does not have the same reputation for divisiveness common among many of his colleagues in the neoconservative think tank work, observers have highlighted Edelman's close associations within that world and frequent support for their policy agendas.
+The Inter Press Service once reported that when Edelman was tapped to serve as the successor to embattled undersecretary of defense Douglas Feith in 2005, it was due largely to support from the likes of Cheney and Richard Perle.
+Edelman "is a career foreign service officer with neoconservative views, albeit not as radical as those of his ultra-Likudist predecessor [Feith].
+Although he has worked for Democratic appointees, most recently former Deputy Secretary of State Strobe Talbott, Edelman's ties to Cheney are of long standing," reported IPS Lobe, which added that Edelman's Pentagon office had coordinated "closely with Devon Gaffney Cross' London-basedPolicy Forum on International Security Affairs, a neoconservative outfit that quietly conducts public diplomacy for the Pentagon's policy shop and various like-minded Washington-based think tanks."

 During the Obama Administration

 Edelman has been a vociferous critic of Obama administration's foreign policy, claiming that President Obama has an "ideological aversion to American power" and that he has formulated a "strategy whose overriding impetus is to constrain that power."
 In a February 2015 piece for the conservative Mosaic magazine, he claimed that the Obama White House has engaged in a "chronic neglect of allies" and that Obama has "a chronic need—the political equivalent of Tourette syndrome—to express regret and apologize publicly for past exercises of American power in pursuit of our national interests."